|Based in||The Netherlands|

 As you can see, there are still many options for using Surfshark with a VPN router, but it’d be great if they developed a dedicated VPN router app to make that even easier.
 See my VPN router guide for more of a discussion on this topic.

 Here are some additional research findings and test results for this Surfshark VPN review.

 Does Surfshark work for torrenting?

-While it may not be the best VPN for torrenting, Surfshark is still a good choice.
+While it may not be the best VPN for torrenting, Surfshark is still an excellent choice

 According to the Surfshark website, all servers are P2P friendly.